 Approximately 9% of women will get gestational diabetes during pregnancy according to the CDC.
 Any pregnant women can get it, however, women who are overweight, have certain conditions such as polycystic ovary syndrome, or have a family history of type 2 diabetes are at greater risk.
 It is usually a temporary condition which goes away after giving birth.
 However, having gestational diabetes increases the risk of a larger baby, which can cause early delivery, C-section, or injury to the baby.
 It can also increase the child’s risk of obesity development of type 2 diabetes later in life.
 It’s important to get education and monitoring throughout the pregnancy to promote a healthy delivery.
 Learn more about gestational diabetes and the personalized care and treatment provided at El Camino Hospital.

 El Camino Hospital offers patients with diabetes specialized treatment as well as access to diabetes education specialists, who help them to understand the disease and make lifestyle changes that can help prevent complications and live healthier lives.
 What’s more, as a continuation of our commitment to be a valuable health resource in Silicon Valley, our Health Library & Resource Center in Mountain View offers free thirty-minute consultations with a dietitian to review your current diet and evaluate your nutritional status.

-This article first appeared in the July 2017 edition of the HealthPerks newsletter and was updated in November 2018.
+This article first appeared in the July 2017 edition of the HealthPerks newsletter and was updated in November 2018 and November 2023.